liu-shuhui/ProTICS/README.md

 ## How to Cite ProTICS

 Shuhui Liu, Yupei Zhang, Xuequn Shang* and Zhanglei Zhang*.
 ProTICS reveals prognostic impact of immune cell types in different molecular subtypes, 2021, Briefing in Bioinformatics.

+If you have questions on our codes, please contact me at: lsh@mail.nwpu.edu.cn